 There are some activities that are legal in the UK but illegal in India.
 Prominent among those is homosexuality.
 The International Lesbian, Gay, Bisexual, Trans and Intersex Association has useful advice on how different cultures relate to homosexuality.

-There are parts of India, particularly on the border with Pakistan, that the FCO advises against all travel to.
-Remember that if you travel to an area that the FCO advises against travelling to, your travel insurance is likely to be invalid.
+There are parts of India, particularly on the border with Pakistan, that the FCDO advises against all travel to.
+Remember that if you travel to an area that the FCDO advises against travelling to, your travel insurance is likely to be invalid.

 Bus travel is a popular way of getting around, however buses are rarely air-conditioned and can be uncomfortable when travelling long distances.
-Driving can be more reckless than we’re used to in the UK, and traffic can feel like a law unto itself.
+Driving can be riskier than we might be used to in the UK, so if you choose to drive, exercise a lot of caution.
 It’s not advisable to hire a car in India due to traffic rules rarely being properly observed, making it incumbent on the driver to interpret what other drivers are doing and saying.

 Rickshaws and taxis can be convenient and memorable ways to get around, however they are also prone to scams and so it is best not to get them alone.